CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with clear niche: specifically R language, testthat framework, 3rd edition.
-The trigger terms like 'testthat', 'R tests', and 'snapshot testing' are unlikely to conflict with general testing skills or other language testing frameworks.
+The trigger terms like 'testthat', 'R tests', and 'snapshot testing' are unlikely to conflict with other testing skills for different languages or frameworks.

 3 / 3